Earliest Signals

 Next Hearing — the most recent upcoming (or most recently passed) NDIC hearing date for any pending case by this operator.
 A hearing date in the past means the case was recently heard and an order is likely imminent.

-CoverageBoth means this operator also has individual well permit files (wellfile intelligence) in our signal database — you can see their specific wells under Well Activity.
+CoverageBoth means this operator also has individual well permit files (wellfile intelligence) in our signal database — you can see those filings under Wellfile Updates.
 Casefile only means we have regulatory case data but no processed wellfile permits yet for this operator.

 OperatorRegulatory CasesPending SpacingPoolingER Next HearingCoverage